Technical University of Applied Sciences Würzburg-Schweinfurt: Profile

 The University of Applied Sciences Würzburg-Schweinfurt is the third largest university of applied sciences in Bavaria with 8654 students (winter semester 2011/12), over 200 lecturers (WS 2011/12), 20 lecturers with special tasks and 298 other members of staff.

 Currently, the 10 faculties offer 30 courses finishing with a diploma, bachelor or master's degree.

 The University of Applied Sciences Würzburg-Schweinfurt is a member of MedienCampus Bayern, the umbrella organization for media education in Bavaria.

 Research & Established Institutes of Research

-The university has six interdisciplinary organised partly application-oriented research institutes, in which besides undergraduate especially graduate students find an ideal opportunity to practice "research on object".
+The university has seven application-oriented research institutes, some of which are interdisciplinary, in which, in addition to non-graduate students, especially graduate students, an ideal opportunity to practice "research on the object":